Aman-Agnihotri/The-Forge/README.md

    - Create a `.env` file in the root directory and configure the necessary variables like JWT secret and OAuth credentials.

 4. **Initialize the database**:
    - Set up the server of your choice by passing the relevant information in the `.env` file and run the database migrations using Prisma.
+You can use the `.env.example` as a starting point for your `.env` file.

 5. **Run the development server**:
    ```bash